rerun-io/rerun/docs/content/getting-started/data-out/export-dataframe.md

 /blendshapes/0/jawOpen:Scalar: [[[0.03306490555405617]],[[0.03812221810221672]],...,[[0.06996039301156998]],[[0.07366073131561279]]]
 ```

 Again, this is a [PyArrow](https://arrow.apache.org/docs/python/index.html) table which contains the result of our query.
 Further exploring Arrow structures is beyond the scope of the present guide.
 Yet, it is a reminder that Rerun natively stores—and returns—data in arrow format.
 As such, it efficiently interoperates with other Arrow-native and/or compatible tools such as [Polars](https://pola.rs) or [DuckDB](https://duckdb.org).

-## Create a Pandas dataframe
+## Create a pandas dataframe

 Before exploring the data further, let's convert the table to a Pandas dataframe:

 ```python